labsai/EDDI/README.md

 io.sls.core.rest.IRestBotAdministration
 io.sls.core.rest.IRestBotEngine

 ### Dependency Injection

 Wanna add some classes?
-Use Dependency Injection via Google Guice The main methods are the places you are looking to initialize those modules
+Use Dependency Injection via Google Guice.
+The main methods are the appropriate places to initialize custom modules.

 ## Documentation

-bot states:
+Bot states:

-- green - editable
+* green - editable
-- red - previous version
+* red - previous version

-Bot constists of packages
+A Bot constists of packages.

-a package has a lifecicle and contains plugins/extensions (e.g. Input Parser plugin, Dialog/Behaviour Rules plugin, Output plugin)
+A package has a lifecycle and contains plugins/extensions (e.g. Input Parser plugin, Dialog/Behaviour Rules plugin, Output plugin).

-plugins can contain other plugins and interfaces, such as plugin "Dictionaries" can contain different dictionaries
+Plugins can contain other plugins and interfaces such as plugin "Dictionaries" can contain different dictionaries.

-a dictionary classifies input (phrases and terms) and can also be an NLP dictionary where different sentence elements are parsed
+A dictionary classifies input (phrases and terms) and can also be an NLP dictionary where different sentence elements are parsed.

 Dialog/Behaviour Rules is a group of rules:

-- checks conditions (can also be plugins)
+* checks conditions (can also be plugins)
-- if true defines which action sould be executed next and sets the action in the analysis session (conversation memory / state)
+* if true defines which action should be executed next and sets the action in the analysis session (conversation memory / state)

 ### REST API

 IRestBotEngine: interact with bot

-- create new conversation
+* create new conversation
 POST /bots/{environment}/{botId}
 -> returns /{environment}/{botId}/{conversationId}

-- talk to bot
+* talk to bot
 POST /{environment}/{botId}/{conversationId}